-1. Introduction To remove more nutrients in diffuse domestic effluent (DDE) discharged into Taihu lake to alleviate the eutrophication, microcosm surface-flow constructed wetlands (SFCW) dominated by cladophora was applied to concentrate nitrogen, phosphorus and inorganic carbon in the effluent from a sequential anaerobic/ aerobic reactor which widely used to treat DDE around watershed of Taihu lake in Jiangsu province of china.

-2. Experimental Determination of fresh weight of cladophora and removal mass of nutrients including total dissolved nitrogen (TDN), total dissolved phosphorus (TDP) and total inorganic carbon (TIC) to calculate cladophora biomass and nutrient loading rates (NLR).
-The commissioning under flow rate of 10.8 mh-1 lasted about 70 days experienced 4 sequenced stages, breeding stage, growth stage, concentration stage, and decomposition stage, characterized by the range of cladophora biomass, $0 \sim 1.17$ g/L, $1.17 \sim 3.28$ g/L, $3.28 \sim 7.84$ g/L and more than 7.84g/L. Microscopic morphology of microbes inhabited in cladophora assemblages for every stage also present in this paper.
+- 1. Introduction To remove more nutrients in diffuse domestic effluent (DDE) discharged into Taihu lake to alleviate the eutrophication, microcosm surface-flow constructed wetlands (SFCW) dominated by cladophora was applied to concentrate nitrogen, phosphorus and inorganic carbon in the effluent from a sequential anaerobic/ aerobic reactor which widely used to treat DDE around watershed of Taihu lake in Jiangsu province of china. - 2.
+Experimental Determination of fresh weight of cladophora and removal mass of nutrients including total dissolved nitrogen (TDN), total dissolved phosphorus (TDP) and total inorganic carbon (TIC) to calculate cladophora biomass and nutrient loading rates (NLR).
+The commissioning under flow rate of 10.8 mh-1 lasted about 70 days experienced 4 sequenced stages, breeding stage, growth stage, concentration stage, and decomposition stage, characterized by the range of cladophora biomass, 0 ~ 1.17g/L, 1.17~3.28g/L, 3.28~7.84 g/L and more than 7.84g/L. Microscopic morphology of microbes inhabited in cladophora assemblages for every indicated that maximum concentrating efficiency of nutrients appeared in the concentrating stage while TIC decreased to 0 mg/( $g^{-1}d^{-1}$ ) earlier than TDN and TDP.
+NLRs correspond to Biomasses on dash line illustrated the slight stimulus of dilution of cladophora on nutrient removal capacity of SFCW by doubling water depth.
+More than $2\times10^{10}$ spirilla were harbored in the microcosm SFCW during decomposition stage.